Area codes 819, 873, and 468: History

 Until 2006, it was possible to make calls between Ottawa and Hull with only seven digits since Ottawa and Hull are a single local calling area.
-Central office code protection prevented the same seven-digit local number from being assigned in both Ottawa and Hull.
-Code protection was implemented in such a manner that if an exchange in +1-819-77x (1-819-PRovince) was in use in Hull, the corresponding +1-613-77x exchange could not be used anywhere in Eastern Ontario.
-Conversely, if an exchange in +1-613-23x was used in Ottawa, the corresponding +1-819-23x exchange could not be used anywhere in western Quebec, even in areas a safe distance from the National Capital Region such as Mauricie and Estrie.
+Central office code protection prevented the same seven-digit local number from being assigned in both Ottawa and Hull; thus if an exchange in 819-77x (819-PRovince) was in use in Hull, the corresponding 1-613-77x exchange could not be used anywhere in Eastern Ontario.
+Conversely, if an exchange in 613-23x was used in Ottawa, the corresponding 819-23x exchange could not be used anywhere in western Quebec, even in areas a safe distance from the National Capital Region such as Mauricie and Estrie.

 In Canada, even tiny hamlets are a rate centres, with multiple competitive local exchange carriers being issued 10,000-number blocks, each of which corresponds to a single three-digit prefix.
 Larger cities had multiple rate centres, most of which were not amalgamated during the creation of "megacities" in Quebec in 2002 and still remain separate.
 For instance, Hull was in 2002 merged into the "megacity" of Gatineau.
-However, the megacity has five separate rate centres, which have never been amalgamated.
-The city centre exchange (serving the former cities of Hull and Pointe-Gatineau) is still named "Ottawa-Hull," and the "Gatineau" exchange serves only the pre-merger city of Gatineau.
-The Gatineau and Aylmer exchanges, despite being part of the amalgamated municipality of Gatineau, remained long-distance calls to each other until a 16 August 2007 expansion of their local calling area, five years after the merger.
+However, the megacity is split between five rate centres which have never been amalgamated.
+The city centre exchange (serving the former cities of Hull and Pointe-Gatineau) is still named "Ottawa-Hull", while the "Gatineau" exchange serves only the pre-merger city of Gatineau.
+Local calling was not possible between some portions of the megacity of Gatineau for some years after the amalgamation.
+For example, the Gatineau and Aylmer rate centres were long-distance calls to each other until a 16 August 2007 expansion of their local calling areas, five years after the merger.
+Redundant telephone exchange rate centres are not merged when the underlying municipalities are amalgamated.

-Many smaller rate centres do not need nearly that many numbers in order to adequately serve their customers, but a number cannot be assigned elsewhere once it has been allocated to a carrier and rate centre.
-That resulted in thousands of wasted numbers, and the proliferation of cell phones and pagers have exacerbated the problem.
-By 2006, area code819 was effectively exhausted except for central office codes that theoretically could have been assigned in Hull but only by breaking seven-digit dialling between Ottawa and Hull.
-The situation could have been avoided if some +1-819 versions of the seven-digit Ottawa-Hull numbers had been assigned to areas a safe distance from the National Capital Region years earlier.
+Many smaller rate centres do not need anywhere near 10,000 numbers to serve their customers.
+However, Canada does not use number pooling as a relief measure.
+A number cannot be assigned elsewhere once it has been allocated to a carrier and rate centre, even when a smaller rate centre has more than enough numbers to serve it.
+This resulted in thousands of "wasted" numbers.
+The exchange protection scheme and the proliferation of cell phones and pagers further exacerbated the problem.
+By 2006, area code 819 was effectively exhausted except for central office codes that theoretically could have been assigned in the former Hull but only by breaking seven-digit dialling between Ottawa and Hull.